 Theorem (Berarducci-M.).
-No satisfies T4, and therefore it is a field of transseries in the sense defined by Schmeling.
+No satisfies T4, and therefore it is a field of transseries as defined by Schmeling.
 This is roughly van der Hoeven's conjecture.

 Theorem (Fornasiero).
 Every model of the theory of $\mathbb{R}{an,exp}$ embeds "initially" in No (hence the image is truncation-closed).
 Therefore, the models have a structure of (Schmeling) transseries.